elemel/fungeoneer/docs/chapters/07/you-are-here.md

 {{ problem.map }}
 ```

-This dungeon contains altar tiles (marked `_` on the map), along with getters and setters for register P (marked `p` or `P`).
-Whenever you trigger an altar tile, pop a number `b` from the stack, then get your position as another number `a`, then push `a` onto the stack, and finally set your position to `b`.
+This dungeon contains getters and setters for register P (marked `p` or `P`  on the map), along with altar tiles (marked `_`).
+Whenever you trigger a P-getter tile, get your position as a number, then push that number onto the stack.
+For a P-setter tile, pop a number from the stack, then set your position to that number.
 This teleports you to the corresponding location.

-For a P-getter tile, get your position as a number, then push that number onto the stack.
-For a P-setter tile, pop a number from the stack, then set your position to that number.
+For an altar tile, pop a number `b` from the stack, then get your position as another number `a`, then push `a` onto the stack, and finally set your position to `b`.
 As above, this teleports you to the corresponding location.

 You leave the dungeon when your position is outside the dungeon.
 After how many ticks do you leave the dungeon?